The Vanoise National Park

 - 600 km of trails

-- Approximately 1,800 ibex (the largest population in France, although this emblematic animal almost disappeared from the French Alps in the 20th century)
+- Around 1,800 ibex (the largest population in France, despite the fact that this emblematic animal almost disappeared from the French Alps in the 20th century)

-- The largest protected area in Europe with its Italian neighbor Grand Paradis (14 km of common border between the two parks)
+- Europe's largest protected area, along with its Italian neighbor Grand Paradis (14 km of shared border between the two parks).

-Don't hesitate to get in touch with the mountain guides who have the "Esprit Parc" label.
-While guiding you safely along the routes and trails, they will be able to attract your attention, arouse your curiosity and make you want to know more about the mountain environment.
+Don't hesitate to get in touch with mountain guides who have the "Esprit Parc" label.
+As well as guiding you safely along the itineraries and trails, they'll attract your attention, arouse your curiosity and inspire you to find out more about the mountain environment.

 Adopt the "Parc attitude